GSD-Solutions-Group/Scripts-and-Tools/README.md

 Make sure everyone has access and correct permissions to the tool you are using.

-Please use one of these tools listed below:

-* Jira

-* Trello

 * GitHub Projects

 Build out sections to help organize tasks.
 Try using labels such as: